Lots of Wood. Ruff, Ruff Wood

 We ate some food (props to the Thai tent with some low-priced, good-tasting, meat-free food) and wandered around the place.
 Farm animals, fried food, bad art, veggie contests, death trap rides… Yup, all the same stuff.
 Actually, the Guilford Fair had some MONKEYS and a lemur and a baby kangaroo, so that was pretty rad, if also a bit sad.

 The Museum was a little hard to find, as the fair map called it an “antique barn.”
 But the Fair’s website is clear: this is the Woodruff Barn Farm Museum.
+And there was fancy signage proving its worth as well:

 It was, understandably, empty and desolate upon entry.
 It was dirty and dark and, well, it wasn’t very good at all.
 I’ve seen a ton of these old farm implement displays around the state and this collection was broken down, dirty and lacked signage.